HL7/davinci-pcde/src/pagecontent/spec.md

 This IG defines custom codes for document types and sections.
 These codes should be considered 'temporary'.
 After implementation testing and confirmation, these custom codes will migrate to standardized codes in an official code system - most likely LOINC.

 ### Data Exchange
-This data exchange builds on the Da Vinci [Payer Data Exhange (PDex)](http://hl7.org/fhir/us/davinci-pdex/2019Jun) and [Clinical Data Exhange (CDex)](http://hl7.org/fhir/us/davinci-pdex/2019Jun) implementation guides, leveraging the [OAuth 2.0-based](http://hl7.org/fhir/us/davinci-pdex/2019Jun/3-4_Interaction_Methods.html#3-4-2-oauth20-and-fhir-api) mechanism to enable data flow between two payer systems and the [non-Task Solicited Communication](http://hl7.org/fhir/us/davinci-cdex/2019Jun/Request_(Solicited_Communication).html#solicited-communication-without-task) mechanism to request the desired document.
+This data exchange builds on the Da Vinci [Payer Data Exchange (PDex)](http://hl7.org/fhir/us/davinci-pdex/2019Jun) and [Clinical Data Exchange (CDex)](http://hl7.org/fhir/us/davinci-cdex/2019Jun) implementation guides, leveraging the [OAuth 2.0-based](http://hl7.org/fhir/us/davinci-pdex/2019Jun/3-4_Interaction_Methods.html#3-4-2-oauth20-and-fhir-api) mechanism to enable data flow between two payer systems and the [non-Task Solicited Communication](http://hl7.org/fhir/us/davinci-cdex/2019Jun/Request_(Solicited_Communication).html#solicited-communication-without-task) mechanism to request the desired document.
 This section of the implementation guide provides details on that flow.

 #### Pre-conditions